lggian/anluong.chatbot-rag/README.md

 ```

 3. Create a new (.venv) for the rag_service folder.
 You need to run two (.venv) files in a way that prevents them from getting mixed up!
-If it is mixed up, you will create (.venv) from step1 and step3 again (take off your time)
+If it is mixed up, you will create (.venv) from step1 and step3 again (wasted your time)

 4. Import -r requirement.txt of the rag_service folder:
 ```bash